mengu/turbogears-file-upload/README.txt

+This is a simple example project for TurboGears users to have an idea about how to implement a file upload system with TurboGears 2.0.3

 This file is for you to describe the fileupload application.
 Typically you would include information such as the information below: